 PRO TIP: When preapproved, be sure to have your realtor include the prequalification letter, the first page of the automated findings, and a custom preapproval letter from your licensed Mortgage Loan Originator.
 In addition, request your realtor to copy your mortgage professional in on the email.
 That way the loan originator can piggy back on your realtor’s initial communication with additional details about your preapproval.
 This will impress the seller’s realtor and further set your offer apart from the others.

 Would you like to set your offer apart from all the others?
 Would you like to get preapproved?
-Fill out the form below to begin the preapproval process with our Stewardship Mortgage team.
+Schedule an appointment below to begin the preapproval process with our Stewardship Mortgage team.